 Accessing Residential Aged Care

-RSL Care SA has two government funded residential aged care (nursing home) facilities; the War Veterans Home in Myrtle Bank, and RSL Villas in Angle Park.
+RSL Care SA has two government funded residential aged care (nursing home) facilities; the War Veterans Home in Myrtle Bank, and Morlancourt in Angle Park.
 To access government funded services, such as respite and permanent care, you must first be approved for aged care by the Australian Government’s Aged Care Assessment Team (ACAT).

 ACAT assessors are qualified professionals such as nurses and social workers.
 An ACAT can provide approvals for residential respite care, permanent residential care, and home care services.
 Depending on the types of services that are needed, ACAT will either conduct an interview over the phone, or will arrange a time to meet with the client in their own home.